practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 <br/>

 An important aspect of software development is **changing source code**.
-There are helpers in Julia ([TBD] or [TBD] for example, which I didn't test), but this is a weak point of Julia from my point of view.
+There are helpers in Julia, like [Revise](https://timholy.github.io/Revise.jl/stable/#Introduction-to-Revise) for example, and which I didn't test, but this is a weak point of Julia from my point of view.
 The easiest way I found was just starting over with the Julia REPL after **every change of source code**.
 So, basic software development in Julia may better start outside of the Julia REPL with using the "normal" _$ julia \<~.jl\>_ compiler first.

 <br/>